google/modernstorage/docs/mediastore.md

 # MediaStore

+!!! danger
+    The `filesystem` and `mediastore` modules are deprecated.
+You should use the new [`storage`][storage_guide] module which is relying on Okio Filesystem API.

 On Android, every files on the shared storage (files visible when using a file manager) are indexed by [MediaStore][mediastore_api], to allow apps to query them by type, date, size, etc.

 On API 29 (Android 10), Scoped Storage has been introduced, enabling a sandboxed view on the shared storage and the ability to add files without requesting permission.
 To read media files created by other apps, you need to request `REQUEST_EXTERNAL_STORAGE` and editing/deleting them require to ask [user's consent][manage_3rd_party_media_files].

 `modernstorage-mediastore` is a library abstracting these [MediaStore][mediastore_api] API interactions on API 21+ (Android Lollipop).

 ## Add dependency to project